Monsef-Noubadji/SS-rendering-Rest-API/README.md

 4. Create a new Database and specify the tables && Columns.

-5. Modify `db.js` and Add your database Credentianls.
+5. Modify `db.js` and Add your database Credentials.

 6. Launch the `App.js` using : node App , now an instance should start (`listening on port 3000`).